MorganPeat/VaultOnGCE/vault/README.md

 1. Load balancer health check ensures traffic is only sent to the cluster primary VM

-## More details

-See each step for further details

-1. [Bootstrap](./bootstrap/README.md) which configures the GCP project and sets up the Terraform Cloud workspace

-1. [Packer](./packer/README.md) which bakes a VM image with pre-installed Vault

-1. [Vault](./vault/README.md) which deploys a OSS Vault cluster on GCP compute engines

 ![Vault on GCE](../vault-on-gce-vault.png "Vault on GCE")